inf3rno/e2e/README.md

 },
 ```

+**Warning: you should test only trusted pages with disabled web security!**

+Another option to serve the tests on the same origin as the tested application.

 ### starting the HTTP server with the tests automatically

 If you want to start your server before running the script, you have to use a bash script: